-Pursuant to the criteria which included quantitative goals based upon predetermined financial targets which were approved by the Company's stockholders at the Company's 2016 Annual Meeting of Stockholders and previously included in the Company's prior Fiscal 2019 Management Incentive Plan, for fiscal 2020, Mr. Gatoff was eligible to receive a target bonus of 155% and 100% of his base salary.
-Accordingly, for Mr. Gatoff the target bonus was \$775,000, and the maximum bonus that Mr. Gatoff could receive was \$1,162,500.
+Pursuant to the criteria which included quantitative goals based upon predetermined financial targets, Mr. Gatoff and Mr. Steinberg were eligible to receive a target bonus of 152% and 56% of their respective base salaries and a maximum bonus of up to 228% and 69% of their respective base salaries upon the achievement of 120% of target modified controllable operating income.
+Accordingly, for Mr. Gatoff and Mr. Steinberg the target bonus was \$950,000 and \$125,000, respectively, and the maximum bonus that Mr. Gatoff and Mr. Steinberg could receive was \$1,425,000 and \$156,250, respectively.

-The Compensation Committee may exercise negative discretion with respect to any award to reduce any amount that would otherwise be payable for fiscal 2020.
+The Compensation Committee may exercise negative discretion with respect to any award to reduce any amount that would otherwise be payable for fiscal 2023.

-The fiscal 2020 performance necessary for Mr. Gatoff to receive annual incentive awards at the target level was set at levels which were believed to be rigorous, but reasonably achievable, based on internal corporate plans.
+The fiscal 2023 performance necessary for Mr. Gatoff and Mr. Steinberg to receive annual incentive awards at the target levels was set at levels which were believed to be rigorous, but reasonably achievable, based on internal corporate plans.

-Bonus amounts for achieving performance criteria in between the amounts listed above are determined by linear interpolation between the higher and lower amounts.
-The actual performance-based incentive payments made to the selected participants for the year ended March 29, 2020 are set forth in the column labeled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table.
+Incentive award amounts for achieving performance criteria in between the amounts listed above are determined by linear interpolation between the higher and lower amounts.
+The target modified controllable operating income for Mr. Gatoff and Mr. Steinberg was \$34.6 million.
+The actual modified controllable operating income of the Company for fiscal 2023 was \$37.6 million, representing 108.7% achievement of the target modified controllable income set for fiscal 2023.
+The actual performance-based incentive payments made to the selected participants for the year ended March 26, 2023 are set forth in the column labeled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table.
+The following is a reconciliation of net income as set forth in the Company's audited consolidated financial statements contained in the